pubcontrib/snrub/README.md

 language.

 ```
-("~" "set numbers a and b then put their sum into c")
+`set numbers a and b then put their sum into c`
 ("-->" "a" #300#)
 ("-->" "b" #200#)
 ("-->" "c" ("+" ("<--" "a") ("<--" "b")))